March 31, 2023

 The many advantages to using computational multiphysics simulation as an integral part of the methodology for 5G system design, reliability evaluation, and node deployment stem from Ansys tools’ ability to virtually prototype all aspects of the development.
 Building physical prototypes to test functionality, reliability, and over-the-air (OTA) operation is slow and expensive.
 Through virtualization, experiments on design choices and feature enhancements are basically free of risk, while development schedules can be reduced in both time and cost.
 Design teams ultimately release superior products earlier than their competitors.

-Learn more in our webinar, scheduled for April 6, 2023: Base-Station Antenna System Design for 5G/6G Communications.
+Learn more in our on-demand webinar: Base-Station Antenna System Design for 5G/6G Communications.